Shaowen310/experience/network/dhcp.md

 ### Configuration

-Note: Prior to configurations, need to make sure targeted interface card should be properly setup.
+Note: Prior to configurations, need to make sure the targeted interface card is properly setup.
 May need to assign a static gateway IP to the interface card.

 #### 1. Edit the file `/etc/default/isc-dhcp-server`